biaslab/ForneyLab.jl/doc/src/distributions_messages.rst

 .. seealso::
     **Demo:** `Marginals <https://github.com/spsbrats/ForneyLab.jl/blob/master/demo/02_marginals.ipynb>`_

-Since an :class:`Edge` represents a variable in the probabilistical model, the ``edge.marginal`` field holds the marginal distribution of the corresponding variable.
+Since an :class:`Edge` represents a variable in the probabilistic model, the ``edge.marginal`` field holds the marginal distribution of the corresponding variable.
 There are some helper functions available to work with marginals.

 .. function:: calculateMarginal(edge)